rdkcentral/firebolt/apis/next/core/Discovery/index.md

 ### launch

-Launch or foreground the specified app, and optionally instructs it to navigate to the specified user action
+Launch or foreground the specified app, and optionally instructs it to navigate to the specified user action.
+ For the Primary Experience, the appId can be any one of:

+ - xrn:firebolt:application-type:main

+ - xrn:firebolt:application-type:settings

 ```typescript
 function launch(appId: string, intent?: NavigationIntent): Promise<boolean>